 About Ian Arthur

-I left school in 1975 with little more than a head full of dreams and a dubious hair cut.
+I left school in 1975 with little more than a mind full of dreams and a head full of hair.
 In those days of Ziggy Stardust, platform shoes, and ridiculously flared trousers I just couldn’t imagine that one day I would be a professional photographer, but photography is a bit like that “crazy little thing called love” – it slowly lures you and then once it has you, it just doesn’t let you go.

-Over the years I’ve worked in all aspects of professional photography.
-I’ve even managed photographers and taught photography, and after all these years of photographing just about everything animate and inanimate, I am still here as a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.
+I photographed my first wedding over 20 years ago.
+It was a scary experience as it was raining and I was also shooting on film – which in those days was 60 frames on five rolls of film.
+Surprisingly, the couple loved their pictures and from that moment on I knew that I was always going to photograph weddings in one way or another.
+Since then I’ve worked in all aspects of professional photography.
+I’ve even managed photographers and taught photography, and after all these years of photographing just about everything I am still a full-time photographer – who is lucky enough to visit the nicest of places and photograph the loveliest of people.

 I live near Loch Lomond, have a dog called Sam, drink copious amounts of strong tea, love watching films on the big screen, hate shaving, eat Haribo secretly, prefer music to TV – and spend every spare moment reading books because I get incredibly lost in a good story.
 Also, I’m still hooked on photography…